Tuition & Financial Aid

 In order to be considered eligible for any type of financial assistance, a student must be in good academic standing.

-Students will be expected to complete the requirements of the Physician Associate degree within twenty-seven months.
+Students will be expected to complete the requirements of the Physician Associate degree within twenty-eight months.
 With the Approval of the PA Progress Committee, a student may be enrolled up to thirty-seven months.
 Students judged as making "unsatisfactory progress" are ineligible for financial aid.

 Statement on Selective Service Registration